European-XFEL/xFrame/docs/fxs/index.md

  3. **Reconstruction** of the electron density based on rotational invarants.
  4. **Alignment and Averaging** of reconstructions.

+!!! info "No data required"
+	To test the `fxs` toolkit no data is required, after installation simply follow the [getting started](getting_started) guide.

 ## Installation
 The fxs toolkit comes bundled as part of xFrame.
 The additional dependencies needed by `fxs` can be automatically installed via: